StoneMasons4106/connect-recipes/docs/README.md

 ### Heroku

-This project was deployed to GitHub Pages using the steps below:
+This project was deployed to Heroku using the steps below:

 1. Log into GitHub and locate the [GitHub Repository](https://github.com/StoneMasons4106/connect-recipes).
+2. Log into Heroku and create a new Python app.
+3. Under deploy, find Deployment method, and select Github.
+4. Select the appropriate repository as shown in step one, and select deploy from master.
+5. Enable automatic deploys so when a change is pushed to Github, Heroku automatically adopts the new changes.

 ### Forking the Repository